Home / Family Fun by Season / Holiday Season Guide / All Aboard for Old-Fashioned Fun: Local Holiday Trains Around Philly

 2201 Newport Gap Pike, Wilmington, Delaware

 Why stand in line and wait to see Santa?
-Instead take a 90-minute train ride that features a visit with Santa and a chocolate treat.
+Instead take the Santa Claus Express and enjoy a visit with Santa and a chocolate treat.
 When you go, be sure to bring your own camera for photos.
 This experience is powered by one of their historic first-generation diesel locomotives.
-Santa Claus Express trains depart twice daily, beginning after Thanksgiving through right before Christmas.
+Santa Claus Express trains depart twice daily on weekends and select weekdays between Thanksgiving and Christmas.
+For a holiday experience without Santa, take the Holiday Lights Express, an evening ride aboard their vintage train covered in thousands of twinkling lights.

 Model Railways